These easy Asian Dumpling Soup is full of flavor, yet takes minutes to make!

 - Get anxiety and stress in check.
 There is nothing worse than laying down to sleep and having your mind kick in to overdrive.
 Making a to do list for the next day, writing down the days worries (and then letting them go) , and doing a little stretching before bed all help.

 - Wind down before bed with an easy routine.
 I'm usually really tired before bed, but after washing my face and taking out my contacts, I'm wide awake by the time my head hits the pillow.
 I'm going to start getting ready for bed a little earlier and then doing a little reading, so I can go directly to bed when I'm tired.

-My Easy Asian Dumpling Soup is the perfect weeknight meal.
+My Easy Asian Dumpling Soup is the perfect solution for busy nights.
 This recipe is so simple that you can have it on the table in 15 minutes.
 Plus, it's super light and healthy.

 - 6 cups vegetable broth

 - 1 large carrot, peeled and thinly sliced

 - 1 teaspoon sesame oil

 - 1 (16-ounce) package dumplings (I used Trader Joe's Thai Vegetable Gyoza)